Jelena Stanivuk

 Jelena Stanivuk (born 17 February 1988) is a Bosnia and Herzegovinan former tennis player who also competed for Croatia.
-She was studying at Baylor University, between 2007–2011.
+She was studying at Baylor University, between 2007 and 2011.

 Playing for Bosnia and Herzegovina in the Fed Cup, Stanivuk has a win/loss record of 1–3.
 In 2013, she was the captain of the Bosnia and Herzegovina Fed Cup team.